duclet/ti-platform/packages/aide-build-tools/README.md

 ▸ **cssModification**(): `Plugin`

+This plugin basically removes duplicate

+**`Charset`**

-This plugin basically removes duplicate @charset tags in the final CSS file as well as remove those legacy IE hacks.
+tags in the final CSS file as well as remove those legacy IE hacks.

 #### Returns